DBCG/cds4cpm-sandbox/README.md

 #### Observation/$transform operation

-The transform operation takes a Parameters resource containing a BUndle of Observations and a ConceptMap url.
+The transform operation takes a Parameters resource containing a Bundle of Observations and a ConceptMap url.
 Examples of these can be found at:

 [https://github.com/cqframework/cds4cpm-mypain/blob/develop/examples/exampleObservationBundle.json](https://github.com/cqframework/cds4cpm-mypain/blob/develop/examples/exampleObservationBundle.json)